 Considering how to choose between WooCommerce and Shopify?
 If you’re planning to introduce an eCommerce shop, we’re reasonably sure you’ve come across these two eCommerce platforms as they are, by numbers, the two most prominent eCommerce platforms in the world.

-When starting an online store, there are a few significant factors which should be kept in mind, which would assist you in determining which platform is suitable as per your requirements:
+When starting an online store, there are a few significant factors that should be kept in mind, which would assist you in determining which platform is suitable as per your requirements:

 • Budget: The start-up cost of setting up a fully operational e-commerce store.